Vaone/shop-pern/README.md

 # shop-pern
-#postgres as a database,
+postgres as a database

-#express and nodeJS,
+express and nodeJS

-#React, Redux
+React, Redux